 Use your judgment on how to reference the source with in-text citations.
 If your audience knows who the organization or individual is, you don’t need to explain much.

-It’s a good idea to do both, depending on the infographic topic.
-In this example, the organization providing the report is referenced in the introduction, while the full URL of the data is listed at the bottom.
+It’s a good idea to do both, depending on the topic.
+This infographic references the organization who published the report right in the introduction, while it lists the full URL address at the bottom.

 LGBTQ Youth In America Statistics

-Your research project may call for you to include a portion of the infographic in addition to citing it as a source, and the same rules apply as to what we’re listing below, depending on your citation method.
+Your research project may require you to include part of the infographic along with citing it as a source.
+The same rules apply based on your chosen citation method.

 What’s the best way to keep track of infographic sources?